ribru17/.dotfiles/README.md

   - Use `<leader>gb` to Git-Blame the current line
 - Diagnostics
   - Use `gd` to Go to Definition of current object
-  - Use `gD` to Go to Definition of current object in a new tab (useful)
+  - Use `gD` to Go to Definition of current object in a new tab
   - Use `ge` and `gE` to Go to next or previous Error, respectively
 - Insert mode
   - Prepend `Ctrl` to `h`, `j`, `k`, `l` to navigate as in Normal mode